grisp/rebar3_grisp/README.md

 # rebar3_grisp

-Rebar plug-in for the GRiSP project.
+Rebar plugin for the GRiSP project.
 To obtain information about the plugin and its tasks, use the following command:

 ```sh